HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcm_mls_export_import.md

-# How to translate WCM library content using export and import WCM with DXClient
+# Translating WCM library content using DXClient export and import commands

 The HCL Multilingual Solution (MLS) export and import capability allows you to support translation of the content of a library by exporting it into a format supported by a translation service and importing the translated content back into HCL Digital Experience using the DXClient tool.